chandru89new/speech_to_text/readme.md

 npm run download
 ```

 The first one (transcribe) will send the request for transcription.
-AssemblyAI will take some time to transcribe (typically, 20% of the total time length of the audio file)
+AssemblyAI will take some time to transcribe (typically, 20% of the total time length of the audio file).
+The audio file url should be publicly accessible (so you have to host the file somewhere).

 The second one will download any transcription that's in queue.